Directors

 Oded Naor

-Oded obtained his Masters under the supervision of prof. Ittay Eyal and is a PhD candidate at the Technion.
+Oded obtained his Masters under the supervision of prof. Ittay Eyal.
+He has joined StarkWare working as a Product Manager & Blockchain Researcher.
 His research interests include blockchains, security, and distributed systems in general.

 Gengmo Qi